Let’s get down and dirty and into the nitty-gritty, and break down the difference when it comes to 16-bit vs. 24-bit

 But although bigger bit depth is technically better (24-bit adding more ‘resolution’ compared to 16-bit), this added resolution doesn’t necessarily mean higher quality.
 It just means we can encode a larger dynamic range.

-The term resolution might be a little misleading here, since many think of it being similar to adjusting screen resolution of your computer monitor.
+The term resolution might be a little misleading here since many think of it being similar to adjusting the screen resolution of your computer monitor.

 Here is what Head-Fi said about this common misunderstanding regarding bit depth:

 The only difference between 16-bit and 24-bit is 48 dB of dynamic range (8 bits x 6 dB = 48 dB) and nothing else.